Jordyn Woods New Bold Hair Color Is Pure Fire

-Hot Girl Summer might be over, but Jordyn Woods seems determined to keep things spicy for fall.
+Hot Girl Summer might be over, but Jordyn Woods seems determined to keep things spicy.

 On Sunday, the 22-year-old model and former Kylie Jenner BFF debuted a dramatic new hair look in a shade that could accurately be described as Flamin’ Hot Cheetos Red, showing off the change in an Instagram post captioned simply, “Jonathan came over.”
 The post — in which she flaunts a black leather crop top and leggings along with her fiery new locks — quickly racked up hundreds of thousands of likes, and also netted supportive comments from famous friends like R&B singer Ari Lennox, who wrote, “Girl can you just show me the way.”